How Much Do Solar Panels Cost for a 1500-Square-Foot House?

 For a point of reference, a panel with low wattage might have 150 watts, and a panel with a higher wattage might have 370 watts.

-Solar Savings Estimator
+Solar Estimator

 One of the best ways to determine how many solar panels you might need for a 1,500-square-foot home and how much you could save is to use a solar panel calculator.